 5. TCL, Sharp, Hisense, Haier: Roku TV

 Perhaps the most interesting second division smart OS is Roku TV.
 Announced back in 2014 for TCL TVs, Roku TV has found support with low-cost US TV suppliers.
-In 2017, you can find Roku TV on some Haier, Hisense, Insignia, Sharp and TCL TV models.
+Today, you can find Roku TV on quite a few Haier, Hisense, Insignia, Sharp and TCL TV models.

 What that means is that you'll find a universal search function able to scan over 30 different apps like Netflix, Google Play TV and Movies, Amazon, VUDU and more to find you the lowest price on the TV show or movie you want to watch, as well as around 4,500 channels of content to watch.

-Add to that some neat features like a dedicated app that helps you keep track of upcoming movies and TV shows via the My Feed section and a private listening mode (via headphones that plug into the remote) when you want to watch TV without disturbing the whole house.
+Add to that some neat features like a dedicated app that helps you keep track of upcoming movies and TV shows via the My Feed section, and a private listening mode (via headphones that plug into the remote) when you want to watch TV without disturbing the whole house.

 Two TVs with Roku TV: